TheFloGus/WeatherApp/README.md

 ```
 It now will be stored in the `dev` folder

-You can also use webpack's dev server by running (only works with dev build of the project)
+You can also use webpack's dev server by running:

 ```
 $ npm run watch
 ```
+Note: only works with dev build of the project

 To build a production version use:

 ```